tpm2dev/tpm.dev.tutorials/Intro/README.md

 Hash extension is most of what a PCR is, but hash extension is in other TPM concepts besides PCRs, such as policy naming.

+## Coping with Severe Resource Limits Using Digests and Hash Extension

+Hardware TPMs are extremely limited in memory and non-volatile memory capacity.
+As a result they cannot hold large entities.

+A common theme in TPMs is the use of digests, and hash extension digests in particular, as a stand-in for large entities that cannot exist at once on the TPM.

+We'll discuss at least two such large entities: event logs, and policies.

 ## Platform Configuration Registers (PCRs)

 A PCR, then, is just a hash extension output.
 The only operations on